 There are generally two types of ultrasounds that are used during pregnancy to screen for genetic conditions and birth defects: the first trimester ultrasound, and the anatomy ultrasound.

 The first trimester ultrasound is usually done in the first trimester (from conception up until about 14 weeks), and the baby is small at this time, only a few inches in length.
 Although the fetus is still very little, there are some important things that this ultrasound can tell us:

 A normal first trimester ultrasound does not guarantee a healthy baby, but it does lower the chance for certain birth defects and genetic conditions.

-The anatomy ultrasound, usually done around 20 weeks, is where a lot of measurements are taken.
+The anatomy (or level 2) ultrasound, usually done around 20 weeks, is where a lot of measurements are taken.
 The fetus is checked out from head to toe, and measurements are taken of its head, limbs, and abdomen.
 During this screening test, the doctor will also look at important organs, such as the heart, the brain, and the kidneys.
 This is usually the ultrasound where the gender of the baby can be determined.
 The anatomy ultrasound can also make sure the placenta looks healthy, and that there is the right amount of amniotic fluid around the baby.
 Much like the first trimester ultrasound, a normal anatomy ultrasound does not guarantee a healthy baby, but it can lower the risk for certain birth defects and genetic conditions.

 While most anatomy ultrasounds are completely normal, there are occasions when the doctor may find something that looks different on an ultrasound.
-These difference can be broken down into two categories: structural abnormalities and minor markers.
+These difference can be broken down into two categories: structural abnormalities (birth defects) and minor markers.